TeknooSoftware/space-app/README.md

   * accounts can host also persisted variables to be used on all deployments of all of this projects if they are not already defined in projects.
   * persisted variables can contains secrets.
-    * Warning, currently secrets are not visible in Space's web app but they are passed unencrypted to the agents.
+    * Warning, currently secrets are not visible in Space's web app but they are passed unencrypted to the workers.
 * Space is bundled with a Composer hook to build PHP Project.
 NPM and PIP supports is also planned.
 * Space allow any users to subcribe, but it's not manage billings.
       * Subscriptions can be restricted with uniques codes to forbid non selected user to subscribe.